Home » Recipes » Sides » Macaroni and Tomatoes

 Up close image of macaroni and tomatoes.

-Serve this macaroni tomatoes recipe with garlic bread, corn bread, or fried potatoes.
-It also pairs perfectly with pork chops, baked chicken, or a side salad for a complete meal.
+Serve this macaroni tomatoes recipe with garlic bread, corn bread, or our Johnny Cakes.
+It also goes great with pork chops, Pan Seared Chicken, or fried potatoes for a complete meal.

 Simple Macaroni and Tomatoes